szczyglis-dev/py-gpt/docs/source/configuration.rst

 * ``Log (console)`` Enables logging to console.

 * ``Additional online data loaders`` List of the online data loaders from Llama Hub to use.
+Only for Python version, will not work in compiled version.

 * ``DB (ALL), DB (UPDATE), FILES (ALL)`` Index the data – batch indexing is available here